mapproxy/mapproxy/doc/mapproxy_util.rst

   Display information only for a single grid.
   The tool will exit, if the grid name is not found.

-.. cmdoption:: -c <name of configured coverage>, --coverage <name of configured coverage>
+.. cmdoption:: -c <coverage name>, --coverage <coverage name>

-  Display an approximate number of tiles for each level, which are within this coverage.
+  Display an approximation of the number of tiles for each level that  which are within this coverage.
   The coverage must be defined in Seed configuration.

-.. cmdoption:: -s <path/to/seed.yaml>, --seed-conf <path/to/seed.yaml>
+.. cmdoption:: -s <seed.yaml>, --seed-conf <seed.yaml>

-  This option loads the Seed configuration at the given location and is needed if you use the ``--coverage`` option.
+  This option loads the seed configuration and is needed if you use the ``--coverage`` option.

 Example
 -------